itamarhaber/redis-doc-utils/md/sort.md

 ## Storing the result of a SORT operation

 By default, `SORT` returns the sorted elements to the client.
-With the `STORE` option, the result will be stored as a list at the specified key instead of being returned to the client.
+With the `!STORE` option, the result will be stored as a list at the specified key instead of being returned to the client.

 ```